September 9, 2013

 A Surge in Cultural Capital Is Remaking France’s Oldest City

-Marseille—France's second city and among its poorest—is using its year in the spotlight as European Capital of Culture to reinvent itself.
+Marseille, France’s oldest city – and one of its poorest – uses its year in the spotlight to reinvent itself.

 MuCEM, with a slender footbridge connecting the seventeenth-century Fort Saint Jean to Rudy Ricciotti’s dazzling new extension, is an exciting symbol of Marseille’s cultural initiatives.